BoraNy/GPSKit/README.md

 * **B Button** Press to switch to previous menu icon
 * **C Button** Press to switch to next menu icon

+## Log Menu
+* Press and Hold C Button to Log Current Location to memory
+* Press and Hold B Button to clear Location in memory